ECU FAQs

 How do I become a member?

-Stop by any ECU branch to open a Share (Savings) account.
+Stop by any ECU branch to open a Share Savings account.
 The $5 minimum balance in your savings account and the $1 one-time membership fee establishes your membership and gives you access to all ECU membership benefits.
-It also enables you to vote for our Board of Directors.
+It also enables you to vote for our board of directors.
 Please bring a photo ID with you when you open your account.
 Learn more about becoming a member.

 How are my deposits insured?

 Funds on deposit at ECU are privately insured by NCUA up to $250,000 per membership.
 You can have as many accounts as you would like to own.
 Most banks are insured up to only $100,000 per depositor.
 NCUA insures accounts, not individuals, which allows for an unparalleled level of protection for ECU members’ deposits.
-Additionally, ECU offers further coverage through Excess Share Insurance Corporation, which provides up to an additional $250,000 of insurance per Membership.
+Additionally, ECU offers further coverage through Excess Share Insurance Corporation, which provides up to an additional $250,000 of insurance per membership.

 Can I access my accounts without going to a branch office?